Mituteruhsu/LiveQRCode_intro/README.md

 # Prograss

-2022/09/24 main_QRCode_Main.py : Run this program allows you to scan the QRCode and print out the recieve data.
+2022/09/24 main_QRCode_Main.py : Run this program allows you to scan the QRCode and print out the data in terminal.

 # The project is simple